-- If they have the ISBN/ISSN/OCLC Numbers or the titles of the records they want to extract they can use MARCedit to search large files, batch select the specific records, and send them to a separate file.
+- If you have the local system numbers/ISBN/ISSN/OCLC Numbers or the titles of the records they want to extract they can use MarcEdit to search large files, batch select the specific records, and send them to a separate file.

 - WorldCat Collection Manager

-1. Create an Excel file that contains information about the titles you are seeking*
+1. Create a text file that contains information about the titles you are seeking.

 2. Access Tools > Select MARC Records > Extract Selected Records.

 3. Specify the Source MARC File from which you want to extract the records (the downloaded file) by clicking on the yellow folder and browsing to the file.